Jamie Bartlett Speaker Profile:

-He is also a technology blogger for the Telegraph and writes frequently for several publications on how the internet is changing politics and society, including the New York Times, The Times, the Guardian, Foreign Policy, and Prospect.
+He is also a technology blogger for the Telegraph and regularly contributes to publications on how the internet is changing politics and society, including the New York Times, The Times, the Guardian, Foreign Policy, and Prospect.

 We’re here to help.